alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 ---

 ### 3.1.
-Creating and running a dialog template based general window.

-In this version 1 we’re only concerned with displaying a window with contents defined by a dialog template resource.
-It’s like a “Hello, world!” program: near simplest possible in order to learn tool usage etc. without complications.
-Except that now it’s for a general Windows API level window instead of console text display, so even the simplest is a bit complicated…
+A general window based on a dialog template.

-So, in order to keep things simple now, there will be a host of things that will need fixing in later versions.
-So version 1 is a quite imperfect window.
+In order to keep things simple now, there will be a host of issues that are deferred, problems that will need fixing in later versions.
+So version 1 is an incomplete and quite imperfect window.
 It’s even without a custom window icon!

 ![The v1 window](part-03/images/sshot-2.main-window-v1.png)

 Only two absolutely crucial problems are addressed in this version:

-* The window is placed in **topmost** mode, where it’s above all normal windows.
-That’s a way (and perhaps the only way) to ensure that it becomes visible when you run the program in Windows 11.
-The topmost mode is specified in the dialog resource, and we’ll remove that mode programmatically in version 4.
-* The default behavior is customized to let the window close when the user attempts to close it.
+* The default behavior is, quite unreasonably, that any attempt to close the window has *no effect*.

-Making the window closable is not *absolutely* crucial, because when you build the program with console subsystem and run it from a command interpreter, you can usually terminate it via `Ctrl`+`C` in the command interpreter.
-Which is an additional reason to build a GUI program with console subsystem during development.
-However, it’s nice to not have to be aware of that, to be able to close the window in the normal way such as clicking the ✖ symbol.
+* Windows 11 often fails to [**activate**](https://docs.microsoft.com/en-us/windows/win32/winmsg/window-features#active-window) a new window, so that in many situations running a program has *no visible effect* where you’re looking (though an icon may appear in the taskbar).

+For now and until version 4 we’ll deal with the activation problem by just specifying in the dialog template that the window should be in **topmost** mode, where it always is very visible above all normal mode window.
+The problem with that is that the window also appears above existing topmost windows, such as on my machine the on-screen analog clock.
+Version 4 will turn off topmost mode after the window has been created, leaving the window above other normal mode windows but allowing it to slip beneath topmost windows that you really want to see.

+The window closing problem requires a programmatic solution.

 ---